NHSDigital/nia-patient-switching-standard-adaptor/test-suite/README.md

 - Check the environment variables
 - Check that both the `ps_gp2gp_translator-1` + `gpc_facade-1` have stopped running
 - Check the certificates in postman
+- If the start script doesn't run, check the file permissions to ensure the script is executable or run with elevated privatises i.e `sudo ./start-test-environment.sh`